 I have BlinkX powered from an external battery pack.
 Why does the shooting schedule only last for one day when I still have power in the external battery pack?

-The camera system should only use the 2000mA USB port of the V44 labeled "For Tablets" to ensure the battery can supply the power required for the device and maintain the Always On setting.
+If using the V44 battery, the camera system should only use the 2000mA USB port labeled "For Tablets" to ensure the battery can supply the power required for the device and maintain the Always On setting.
 When using the 1000mA port labeled "For Phones", if a device is attempting to draw more power than the regulation of this port, it will result in a safety cut-off of power to the device.

 What happens if there is a conflict between schedules?

 If multiple schedules have been set and there is a conflict between the start times, priority is given to the lower numbered schedule.
 For example, schedule 1 has priority over schedule 2.

 If a schedule's action is currently active when another schedule is programmed to trigger, the currently active schedule maintains priority.
 For example, if the camera is currently recording when a photo is scheduled to trigger, the photo trigger will be skipped.

 How do I program a schedule to span overnight?

 Each of BlinkX's separate schedules repeats weekly at the programmed start time on the specific days that are enabled and remains active until the clock reaches the programmed end time.
 If you need a schedule to span overnight, the end time can be set at a clock time that is before the start time, so that the schedule will remain active through the next day until the clock reaches the programmed end time.
 Only enable the days that the schedule should start, while the morning of the next day is disabled.
 For example, if you need a schedule to only span from Friday at 9PM to Saturday at 6AM, only enable Friday with a start time of 9PM and end time of 6AM.

 Why can I not set an Intervalometer schedule with an interval between triggers less than 60seconds?